jlisee/gitit-salt/README.md

 What exactly is this doing?
 ============================

-Best to just lay it out step by step:
+Best to just lay out what is done step by step:

- 1. Install the following packages: ghc (haskell compiler), apache (web server), cabal-install (Haskell's almost package manager).
+ 1. Install ghc (haskell compiler), apache (web server), cabal-install (Haskell's almost package manager) with apt-get.
- 2. Use cabal to install gitit
+ 2. Use cabal to install gitit.
- 3. Setup gitit in ``/srv/gitit`` with the wiki in the git repository in ``/srv/gitit/wikidata``.
+ 3. Setup gitit in ``/srv/gitit`` with the wiki using the git repository in ``/srv/gitit/wikidata``.
  4. Create a gitit upstart service (``/etc/init/gitit``) serving on port 5001.
- 4. Configure apache to forward are request to the local git server (``/etc/apache2/sites-enabled/gitit``) proxy all request.
+ 4. Configure apache to forward all requests to the local gitit server (``/etc/apache2/sites-enabled/gitit``).

 How does all this work?